-- it interferes with a criminal investigation; - it might damage a criminal case before the courts, now or in the future; - it might endanger someone's personal safety; - it might endanger the security of the state; - it contravenes legal obligations under the General Data Protection Regulation.
+- it interferes with a criminal investigation; - it might damage a criminal case before the courts, now or in the future; - it might endanger someone's personal safety; - it might endanger the security of the state.

 Any decision not to give you information for any of these reasons must be made by a person authorised to make these decisions.